Table of contents

 • 3-10 projects

-• Contextual information (e.g. type and size of the project),
+• contextual information about the projects (e.g. size of the project),

-• Short description of the project and client brief,
+• a short description of the project and client brief,

 • 3D visualization, and

-You can include those projects you’ve worked on while at a previous firm.
-Writing “Designed while at _____” and giving credit to the photographer is enough.
-Just make sure that there’s no NDA for the project.
+You can include projects you’ve worked on while at a previous firm.
+Just write “Designed while at _____” and credit the photographer and others who worked on it.
+But make sure that there’s no NDA.

 Structure: